 SSSI FireWater Map-a-thon!

-SSSI FireWater Map-a-thon will be held on Saturday 31 October 2020 and will focus on bushfire preparedness for the upcoming bushfire season.
-Participants will be collecting data on static water infrastructures (such as dams, water tanks and swimming pools).
+SSSI FireWater Map-a-thon was held on Saturday 31 October 2020 and will focus on bushfire preparedness for the upcoming bushfire season.
+Participants collected data on static water infrastructures (such as dams, water tanks and swimming pools).
 Once again, the OpenStreetMap (OSM) Platform and Hot Tasker Manager will be used to coordinate the mapping effort.

 View the welcome message here